SciTools/iris/docs/iris/src/userguide/code_maintenance.rst

 ---------------------

-In practice, as Iris develops, most users will want to periodically upgrade their installed version to access new features or at least bugfixes.
+In practice, as Iris develops, most users will want to periodically upgrade their installed version to access new features or at least bug fixes.

 This is obvious if you are still developing other code that uses Iris, or using code from other sources.
-However, even if you have only legacy code that remains untouched, some code maintenance effort is probably still necessary :
+However, even if you have only legacy code that remains untouched, some code maintenance effort is probably still necessary:

    * On the one hand, *in principle*, working code will go on working, as long as you don't change anything else.

-   * However, such "version statis" can easily become a growing burden, if you are simply waiting until an update becomes unavoidable :  Often, that will eventually occur when you need to update some other software component, for some completely unconnected reason.
+   * However, such "version stasis" can easily become a growing burden, if you are simply waiting until an update becomes unavoidable, often that will eventually occur when you need to update some other software component, for some completely unconnected reason.